Michael-A-Kuykendall/crabcamera/README.md

 **BONUS:** Professional camera controls with platform-optimized settings for maximum image quality.

-**Note:** WebRTC streaming is currently experimental and under active development.
+**NEW:** Real-time WebRTC streaming with H.264 video and Opus audio for live broadcasting and video chat applications.

 ## 🦀 Quick Start (30 seconds) 📷🎙️